rust-lang/book/src/ch20-02-advanced-traits.md

 2. To allow customization in specific cases most users won’t need

-The standard library’s `Add` trait is an example of the second purpose: usually, you’ll add two like types, but the `Add` trait provides the ability to customize beyond that.
+The standard library’s `Add` trait is an example of the second purpose:
+Usually, you’ll add two like types, but the `Add` trait provides the ability to customize beyond that.
 Using a default type parameter in the `Add` trait definition means you don’t have to specify the extra parameter most of the time.
 In other words, a bit of implementation boilerplate isn’t needed, making it easier to use the trait.

-The first purpose is similar to the second but in reverse: if you want to add a type parameter to an existing trait, you can give it a default to allow extension of the functionality of the trait without breaking the existing implementation code.
+The first purpose is similar to the second but in reverse: If you want to add a type parameter to an existing trait, you can give it a default to allow extension of the functionality of the trait without breaking the existing implementation code.